 Over the last several decades, through my work with tens of thousands of clients and meditation students, I’ve come to see the pain of perceived deficiency as epidemic.
 It’s like we’re in a trance that causes us to see ourselves as unworthy.
 Yet, I have seen in my own life, and with countless others, that we can awaken from this trance through practicing mindfulness and self-compassion.
 We can come to trust the goodness and purity of our hearts.

 In order to flower, self-compassion depends on honest, direct contact with our own vulnerability.
 Compassion fully blossoms when we actively offer care to ourselves.
 To help people address feelings of insecurity and unworthiness, I often introduce mindfulness and compassion through a meditation I call the RAIN of Self-Compassion.
-The acronym RAIN, first coined about 20 years ago by Michele McDonald, is an easy-to-remember tool for practicing mindfulness.
-It has four steps:
+The acronym RAIN, first coined by Michele McDonald, is an easy-to-remember tool for practicing mindfulness.
+The RAIN meditation has four steps:

-You can take your time and explore RAIN as a stand-alone meditation or move through the steps in a more abbreviated way whenever challenging feelings arise.
+You can take your time and explore the RAIN meditation as a stand-alone practice or move through the steps in a more abbreviated way whenever challenging emotions arise.

 R—Recognize What’s Going On

 Recognizing means consciously acknowledging, in any given moment, the thoughts, feelings, and behaviors that are affecting us.
 Like awakening from a dream, the first step out of the trance of unworthiness is simply to recognize that we are stuck, subject to painfully constricting beliefs, emotions, and physical sensations.
 Common signs of the trance include a critical inner voice, feelings of shame or fear, the squeeze of anxiety or the weight of depression in the body.